+Irregularities in summons, warrant, service, or arrest.
-Irregularities in Summons, Warrant, Service, Arrest, etc. 151.
-Where a Defendant is before a Court whether, voluntarily, or on Summons, or after being arrested with or without Warrant, or while in custody for the same or any other offence, the trial may be held notwithstanding:

-- any irregularity, defect, or error in the Summons or Warrant, or the issuing, service, or execution of the Summons or Warrant; - (b) the want of any Complaint on Oath; or - (c) any defect in the Complaint, or any irregularity in the arrest or custody of the Defendant.
+- 136. Where a defendant is before a court, whether voluntarily, or on summons, or after being arrested with or without warrant, or while in custody for the same or any other offence, the trial may be held notwithstanding: - (a) any irregularity, defect, or error in the summons or warrant, or the issuing, service, or execution of the summons or warrant; - (b) the want of any complaint on oath; or - (c) any defect in the complaint, or any irregularity in the arrest or custody of the defendant.

-Irregularities which vitiate proceedings.
+irregularities which vitiate proceedings.

-- 152. Where a Court which is not empowered by Law does any of the following things: - (a) attaches and sells property under Section 97 of this Law; - (b) demands security to keep the peace; - (c) demands security for good behaviour; - (d) discharges a person lawfully bound to be of good behaviour; - (e) cancels a Bond to keep the peace; - (f) makes an Order under Section 88 of this Law as to a public nuisance; - (g) prohibits, under Section 88 of this Law, the repetition or continuance of a public nuisance; - (h) tries an Offender; or - (i) decides an Appeal, the proceedings shall be void.
+- 137. Where a court, who is not empowered by law does any of the following things: - (a) attaches and sells property under Section 80 of this Law; - (b) demands security to keep the peace; - (c) demands security for good behaviour; - (d) discharges a person lawfully bound to be of good behavior; - (e) . cancels a bond to keep the peace; - (f) makes an order under Section 72 of this Law as to a public nuisance; - (g) prohibits, under Section 79 of this Law, the repetition or continuance of a public nuisance;

+- (h) tries an offender; or - (i) decides an appeal; the proceedings shall be void.

-Variance between 15 Charge and Complaint.
+Variance between charge and complaint.

-153. A variance between the Charge contained in the Summons or Warrant and the offence alleged in the Complaint, or between any of them and the evidence adduced on the part of the Prosecution, shall not affect the validity of any proceeding.
+138. A variance between the charge contained in the summons or warrant and the offence alleged in the complaint, or between any of them and the evidence adduced on the part of the prosecution, shall not affect the validity of any proceeding.

 Process valid notwithstanding death or vacation of office of person issuing.

-154. A Summons, Warrant of any description or any other process issued under a Law shall not be invalidated by reason of the fact that the person who signed the Summons or Warrant is dead, ceases to hold office or no longer has Jurisdiction.
+139. A summons, warrant of any description or other process issued under a law shall not be invalidated by reason of the person who signed the summons or warrant being dead, ceasing to hold office or have jurisdiction.

-PART XIX SAVING OR VALIDITY OF PROCESS
+PART 17 - SAVING OF VALIDITY OF PROCESS